leandrorralves/robot-simulator/README.md

 The robot's initial position and orientation will be provided by three values:

+- Row number
+- Column number
-Row number, Column number and Orientation (options are North, West, South, and East)
+- Orientation (options are North, West, South, and East)

 Example Input: